gchar031/barterbooks/README.md

 ## Overview

 **Barter Books** A web app that will allow college students to trade their books and notes with other college students as a more affordable solution for them to be more prepare for their courses by relieving some of the financial burden.
-This web app is designed with mobile accessibilty first in mind then desktop and tablet, therefore all the features are legible and functional for most mobile and desktop/tablet devices.
+This web app is designed with mobile accessibility first in mind, then desktop and tablet, therefore all the features are legible and functional for most mobile and desktop/tablet devices.
 Presently, only basic features for bartering are functional, however in the future more features, like the ones in the PVMP section, may be added to this web application.

 <br>

 ## MVP

 The **Barter Books** MVP is to meet full CRUD on the back-end and front-end for barters allowing only registered users to have full access to these features.
-Unregistered users will be able to view all the available barters and can only request an exchange after registering or loggin in.
+Unregistered users will be able to view all the available barters and can only request an exchange after registering or logging in.

 ### Goals